Redocly/redocly-cli/docs/quickstart.md

 redocly preview-docs openapi.yaml
 ```

-The output will take a few moments to build, and then will let you know the host and port where the preview server is running - usually `http://localhost:8080`.
+The output takes a few moments to build, and then lets you know the host and port where the preview server is running - usually `http://localhost:8080`.

 Open that URL in your browser, and admire your lovely API documentation!